How to get started

 Step 7: Complete other pre-departure forms

-During the pre-departure session, 360 International will provide further instructions on forms that we need you to complete prior your departure for exchange.
+During the mandatory pre-departure session, 360 International will provide further instructions on forms that we need you to complete prior your departure for exchange.
 This includes your full travel itinerary details and confirmation of insurance, in addition to other forms.
 More information is available under preparing to go.

 Notes on GPA